NaveenKS/Gesture-Recognition/README.md

 ===================
 This project was done as a part of MIT media labs workshop held in India.

-Programming Language:
+Programming Language:Python

-Python

-Descrition:

-This is an application for controlling functionalities of a device or software by gesture recognition.
+Descrition:This is an application for controlling functionalities of a device or software by gesture recognition.

 Setup: